-Multi-phase flow and heat transfer; advanced reactor design; reactor thermal-hydraulic, neutronic and structural analysis.
-My current research is focused in four areas:
+Multi-phase flow and heat transfer; advanced reactor design; reactor thermal-hydraulics and safety.
+My current research is focused in five areas.

 Nanofluids for Nuclear Applications